TKeesh/PalmTracking/README.md

 ### Algorithm states:

-State 0: human skin tone detection, subtraction of 3 successive frames to obtain movement of skin regions, detection of vertical upwards movement
+State 0: human skin tone detection, subtraction of 3 successive frames to obtain movement of skin regions, detection of vertical upward movement

 State 1: classification of front human palm at the potential palm region